QinlongHuang/Custom-CUDA-Template/README.md

 cmake --build build
 ```

-For PyTorch custom CUDA operators, compile the CUDA kernels and their cpp wrappers using pytorch **JIT(Just-In-Time)**.
+For PyTorch custom CUDA operators, see `src/cuda_ops`.

 You can run `nvprof` or `nsys` to profile your CUDA ops, e.g.,
 ```bash